MeteorQ/VGA/README.md

 # VGA: Vision and Graph Fused Attention Network for Rumor Detection
-Bai, Lin and Jia, Caiyan and Song, Ziying and Cui, Chaoqun
+Authors: Lin Bai, Caiyan Jia, Ziying Song, Chaoqun Cui

 # Reference
 Detailed data analysis and method are in our paper.